 Dave heads Sparks’ Experiential Education Program.
 Before assuming the overall Director of Camps position, Dave spent three southern hemisphere winters directing the Sparks Development Program in Dunedin, New Zealand.
 Prior to his time in New Zealand, Dave spent five summers as a counselor and programming director for an immersion program for domestic and international high school students; three in Boston and two in Florence.
 After completing a successful rowing career at UCSD, Dave worked his first coaching job at Gippsland Grammar in Australia.
 He has served as a high school rowing coach and teacher in San Diego and New York City.
 He currently teaches at an IB middle school in Washington DC, maintaining his deep passion for education, both domestically and abroad.

 Jan-Willem directs in-country program operations via TopRow B.V. — a one of a kind rowing center in southern Amsterdam.
 He has held various roles with the Dutch National Rowing Federation — most recently managing their U23 program.
 He has also coached with the Dutch national team in addition to ASR Nereus and DSRV Laga.
 He will manage in-country logistics and operations for the program.

 Diederik served as head coach for the Dutch juniors from 2007 to 2013.
 Prior to that he spent a year in China working with the Chinese rowing federation.
 Prior to that he served as a national team coach with the Dutch senior team from 2000-2004.
 Prior to that he worked to develop the sport in Guatemala and Indonesia.
 He runs his own business Boundless Boorder, which deals with general high performance coaching and is also a lecturer in coaching and high performance at the University of Rotterdam.

 Please complete the following forms.
-The information packet is yours to keep while the code of conduct, waiver, and medical forms should be printed out, signed, and returned us via e-mail at email@example.com.
+The information packet is yours to keep while the Code of Conduct and Addendum, Waiver, and medical forms should be printed out, signed, and returned us via e-mail at email@example.com.
 Please bring a printed copy of the health history to Holland.

 The travel and goals forms are to be filled out and submitted online.